 3. Help all members learn to take turns talking and listening

 Children who stutter do a better job expressing themselves when they have little to no interruptions and have time to talk.
 This exercise also helps all your family members learn how to speak with others and respect others opinions.

-4. Give you child undivided attention when talking with them
+4. Give your child undivided attention when talking with them

 Showing your child attention at a specific time throughout the day can help them build confidence in their day to day activities.
 Calm time can help your child develop patience, relaxed speech, and as they grow up they can feel comfortable with sharing their feelings and experiences with their parents.